tomexiskandar/bintang/README.rst

 ------------------------------------------
 Insert a record into a table.

-| record: a list/tuple of data.
+:record: a list/tuple of data.
 Or a dict where key=column, value=record
-| columns: a list/tuple of columns in the right order of the record.
+:columns: a list/tuple of columns in the right order of the record.

 .. code:: python